coq-tactician/coq-tactician.github.io/content/changelog/index.en.md

 draft: false
 ---

-### Announcing Graph2Tac, a prover based on Tactician's API for external agents
+### Announcing Graph2Tac, a prover based on Tactician's new API

 We are pleased to announce [Tactician's API][1], a new AI interface for theorem proving, building on [Tactician][2].
 This includes a new graph-based dataset of